 JOTT can be organized by a district or a single unit.
 It can be held as part of a weekend camp or outing.
 Patches are available.

 This event is always held on the second Saturday in May each year.
-That is May 13, 2017.
+In 2017 the date is May 13.

 Members of the BSA are always invited to attend national jamborees of other nations.